Australian rules football in Western Australia

-In Western Australia (WA), Australian rules football is the most popular sport.
+In Western Australia, Australian rules football (known mainly as "football") is the most popular sport.
 There are 29 regional club competitions, the highest profile of which is the semi-professional West Australian Football League.
-It is governed by the West Australian Football Commission (WAFC).
+It is governed by WA Football.
 It has 108,154 adult players (around 10% of which are female) and 46,187 children, the highest participation rate per capita (8.5%) in Australia, second most players of any jurisdiction, accounts for around a fifth of all players nationally and is growing faster than any other state.
 It is the third most participated team sport after soccer and basketball.

 Matches were played in the Colony of Western Australia from 1868, however rugby union there became more popular and Australian rules was not fully established until the 1880s when existing rugby clubs began to switch codes.
 Following the Federation of Australia, courtesy of pioneering junior and schools programs the sport grew faster there than any other state.
 For much of the 20th century the West Australian Football League (WAFL) was the third strongest state competition in the country.
 In 1967 the WAFL set a record season attendance of 960,169 and the 1981 WAFL Grand Final was attended by 55,517.
 Even with its current semi-professional status, it remains the third most popular competition in the world for the sport.

-The state team (known as the "Black Swans" or "Sandgropers") played Interstate matches against other Australian states and Territories between 1904 and 1998 and has defeated every state and territory.
-They were declared national men's champions in 1921, 1961 and 1979 and was the most successful state during the State of Origin era (1977–1999) with a total of 4 titles.
-Brian Peake has the most caps and was the longest serving captain of the State of Origin team.
-The underage men's team has competed between 1976 and the present and were champions in 1999, 2007 and 2019 and the underage women's competing since 2010 were champions in 2014.
-Western Australia has the second most national titles after Victoria across all divisions.
+The state team (known as the "Black Swans" or "Sandgropers") competing since 1904, has defeated every state and territory, and has a strong rivalry with Victoria.
+It won national titles in 1921, 1961, 1979, 1983, 1984 and 1986, and with four titles was the most successful state in the State of Origin era (1977–1999).
+The underage men's team, competing since 1976, were champions in 1999, 2007 and 2019.
+The underage women's team, competing since 2010, were champions in 2014.
+Western Australia holds the second most national titles after Victoria across all divisions.